CurveDocs/curve-docs/docs/factory/overview.md

 The appropriate value for A is dependent upon the type of coin being used within the pool.
 We recommend the following
 values:

+- Stable Pools (plain-pools, base-pools and meta-pools):
   - Uncollateralized algorithmic stablecoins: `5-10`
   - Non-redeemable, collateralized assets: `100`
   - Redeemable assets: `200-400`

 It is possible to modify the amplification coefficient for a pool after it has been deployed.
 However, it requires a vote within the Curve DAO and must reach a 15% quorum.